 Even if you're doing an alternate registry, it's still a good idea to set up a registry with a traditional retailer for a few reasons: 1) Older wedding guests who aren't computer-savvy will be able to easily purchase something for you; 2) your Aunt Beatrice will be less vocal about how tacky your honeymoon registry is; and 3) retailer registries offer a lot of perks.

-Create a wedding registry with most retailers — online or off — and you'll likely get the following just for signing up:
+Create a wedding registry with most retailers — online or off — and you'll likely get the following just for signing up.

 Completion discount: For a period after your wedding day, you'll get discounts on anything left on your registry.
 On the low end, expect 10% off in the 90 days after the big day.
 These discounts are great for big-ticket items that you don't expect anyone to actually buy, but that you don't want to pay full price for either.

-Signing up for a Kohl's registry comes with some nice perks, a 15% completion discount good for three months, and 10% in rewards on all items purchased from your registry.
+Signing up for a Kohl's registry comes with nice perks, a 15% completion discount good for three months, and 10% in rewards on all items purchased from your registry.
 For the latter, you're automatically enrolled when you create a registry, and you don't need a Kohl's store card to take advantage of the offer.
-Gift givers receive 20% off on in-store registry purchases over $100 as well.
+Gift-givers receive 20% off on in-store registry purchases over $100 as well.

 Crate & Barrel

-If you have more than one wedding registry, or want to blend gifts, experiences, charitable donations, and/or cash all in one place, you have a lot of options:
+If you have more than one wedding registry, or want to blend gifts, experiences, charitable donations, and/or cash all in one place, you have a lot of options.